Emulator Issues #4635

 You can enable both simultaneously.
 Dolphin detects if the copied RAM was modified by the CPU before being used as a texture again.
 If so, the high-res copy is discarded and the texture is reloaded from RAM.
 This causes the scaling problem in DXCR.
 I'm not sure what the game is doing to the texture.

-#11 Updated by wespipes69 over 8 years ago
+#11 Updated by wespipes69 almost 9 years ago

 Ok, got it.
 Thanks for the explanation.
 Sorry for getting off topic, but hey, it's my topic. :) So would this be correct then?